jazzsequence/book-review-library/readme.txt

 = About this plugin =

-I sat down last year with a librarian and a volunteer at the [Open Classroom charter school library](http://ocslc.org/library/) and asked them what they wanted from the website.
+I sat down with a librarian and a volunteer at the [Open Classroom charter school library](http://ocslc.org/library/) and asked them what they wanted from the website.
 The result is this plugin.
 It was built with a real use-case in mind based on specific feedback I received about things they wanted to share with the school and wider community.
-If you have questions or suggestions, feel free to [let me know](http://museumthemes.com/book-review-library/youve-got-questions-weve-got-answers/).
+If you have questions or suggestions, feel free to [let me know](http://jazzsequence.com/about/).

 == Shortcodes & Shortcode Parameters ==